trammell/recipe-book/recipe-book.md

 minutes.
 Serve warm or at room temperature.

 * These are also good filled with jam or jam and cream cheese

-## Hot Fudge Sauce

-Gourmet, February 2004.
-Makes about 2 cups.
-This recipe takes about 30 minutes from start to finish.

-> ⅔ cup heavy cream
-> ½ cup light corn syrup
-> ⅓ cup packed dark brown sugar
-> ¼ cup unsweetened Dutch-process cocoa powder
-> ¼ teaspoon salt
-> 6 oz fine-quality bittersweet chocolate (not unsweetened), finely chopped
-> 2 tablespoons unsalted butter
-> 1 teaspoon vanilla

-Bring cream, corn syrup, sugar, cocoa, salt, and half of chocolate to a boil in a 1 to 1 ½-quart heavy saucepan over moderate heat, stirring, until chocolate is melted.
-Reduce heat and cook at a low boil, stirring occasionally, 5 minutes, then remove from heat.
-Add butter, vanilla, and remaining chocolate and stir until smooth.
-Cool sauce to warm before serving.

-* Sauce can be made ahead and cooled completely, then chilled in an airtight container or jar.
-Reheat before using.
-* Sauce can be eaten directly from the jar with a spoon, or with your fingers in a pinch.
-* I have used Baker's chocolate squares and I never chop them.
-* This recipe doubles or triples nicely.

 ## Vanilla sea salt caramel sauce